Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_22.md

 + rationality cares about meaning and normative standards
 + --> the notion of rationality is mysterious nowadays

-## D vs H - part II
+## Descartes vs Hobbes - part II

-+ D: Galileo: math is the language of reality (<-- Plato)
++ Descartes: Galileo: math is the language of reality (Plato)
     + primary properties: measurable, in the object - objective - matter
     + secondary qualities: qualia. pain, beauty (only exist in the mind) - subjective - mind
 + qualia are central to consciousness
 + matter does not possess qualia, there is no way to generate qualia or consciousness from matter
-+ AI does not possess consciousness+ the mind is isolated, trapped inside itself
++ AI does not possess consciousness
++ the mind is isolated, trapped inside itself
 + doubt of everything
 + certainty:
     1. logical notion: deductive validity
     2. psychological notion: inability of doubt (eg. radical bigot)
     + --> D pushes 2. to the extreme, even doubting math
     + cannot doubt that he exists: in order to be subject to illusion, his mind must exists
-    + --> "cogito ergo sum" (statement not argument): 1. == 2.
+    + --> "cogito ergo sum" (statement not argument): `1. == 2.`
     + mind is only consciousness (mind touching itself), nothing else
         + I know I am conscious by being conscious
         + matter does not have that

 #### AI

 + weak: important, but does not advance our scientific understanding
 + strong: AGI: computer as an instance of mind, consciousness
 + how do we know if it succeeded ?
     + --> I can refute D's objections (purpose, meaning consciousness, normativity, contact with realness)
     + open question

-Problem with D's solution: existential cost
+Problem with Descartes' solution: existential cost

 + mind and matter are different, they share no properties
     + mind: purpose, truth, qualia, contact with itself
     + matter: space and time, force, energy transfer